zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ## 2. Convert DDS to TEX in Bulk Without LtMAO
 > Before bulk converting, you should understand a few details about TEX and DDS files in league. ***As of the 25.5 patch***,
-> - Only champions who's name begin with A-M use TEX files for their textures and particles.
+> - Only champions who's name begin with `A-R` use TEX files for their textures and particles.
 This means AoE converting with a loop will incorrectly convert some of these files, ex., if a Caitlyn mod uses textures in a Zed folder.
 This is less common, and a more specific command can be used to work around this.
 > - Most files found under `assets\shared` do not need to be TEX and should be left alone if they are.
-> - ***Every*** champion, even A-M, still uses DDS files for their QWER+P icons (found under `champ.wad\assets\characters\champ\hud\icons2d`).
+> - ***Every*** champion, even `A-R` still uses DDS files for their QWER+P icons (found under `champ.wad\assets\characters\champ\hud\icons2d`).
 > - ***Every*** champion uses TEX for their **loadscreen** found in the main folder and in game **HUD icons** found in `champ.wad\assets\characters\champ\hud`.

 First, you need to add both `tex2dds` and `texconv` to your Windows path in order to use them from within any directory, otherwise, they will only be available while inside the folder they were installed to.
 To do this, search `env var` from your Windows start menu and click `Edit the system environment variables` or follow this video guide since default windows search is garbage.